 An introduction to cell biology.
-Topics include cell metabolism, the structure and function of organelles of the eukaryotic cell, cell growth, the prokaryotic cell, and cell movement.
-In addition, specialized cell functions will also be discussed.
+Topics include cell metabolism, the structure and function of organelles of the eucaryotic cell, cell growth, the procaryotic cell, and cell movement.
+Specialized cell functions will also be discussed.

 B225: Microbiology (S) Instructor: Prof. Stratton Preparatories: B100, B110